jissac/SDCND/Term2/Highway_Driving/README.md

 The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

 ## Prediction
+The prediction step is responsible for predicting what the vehicle will do depending on sensor information and making decisions on how to get to the destination succesfully.
+Prediction can be categorized into two approaches: the model-based approach, which uses physical models to predict future behavior or the data-driven approach, which uses lots of observed behavior data to predict what will happen next.
 ## Behavior Planning
 The process of finding a path from start location to goal location is called 'planning'.
 In other words, given a map of the world, a starting and ending location, and a cost function, or the time required to drive a certain route, the goal is to find the minimum cost path.
+The behavior planning step is responsible for providing guidance to the trajectory planner about what sorts of maneuvers they should plan trajectories for.
 ## Trajectory Generation
+Generating a continuous path for the car to follow is the goal of this step.
+We need continuity in position and speed (and also acceleration and jerk).
+As jerk is the most noticeable factor when in the car, generating a jerk minimizing trajectory is important for a comfortable ride.

 I used the spline function provided by http://kluge.in-chemnitz.de/opensource/spline/ to generate trajectories that the vehicle would be able to follow.